 However, kick-starting these activities can be very daunting.
 Having great ideas is not enough; you need committed employees on board to have great success.

-To get this, you may need to start a company-wide training, hold seminars on its importance and benefits.
+To get this, you may need to start company-wide training and hold seminars on its importance and benefits.
 Visit www.thezone.ng to book a training hall for your employees today.